The Reading School of International Business: Policy Influence

 The influence of the Reading School extends beyond its contributions to academic research, and into policy-making at the highest levels.
 This dates back to John Dunning’s involvement with UNCTAD in 1968 in drafting a report on the extent and pattern of UK direct investment in less developed countries (LDCs).
 He was appointed in 1972 to the United Nation's Group of Eminent Persons to examine the role of multinational enterprise in economic development and international relations.
-Dunning acted as Senior Economic Advisor to the Secretary General of the United Nations from 1991-2006.
+Dunning acted as Senior Economic Advisor to the Secretary General of the United Nations from 1991 to 2006.

 Dunning was instrumental in establishing the UN’s annual flagship publication on multinational enterprise – the World Investment Report in 1991.
 This report has become one of the most important UN reports on multinational enterprise and development, and has become a primary reference point for most governments (now published by UNCTAD).
 Other members of the Reading School have been engaged in advisory and consultancy roles in writing these reports and preparing background materials, including Mark Casson, Rajneesh Narula and Robert Pearce.
 Similarly, the UNCTAD World Investment Directory represented an extension of the work of John Dunning and John Cantwell, The IRM Directory of Statistics of International Investment and Production, Macmillan, London and New York University Press, New York, 1987, 820pp.